What that actually means in practice

 - More leads, weaker intent

-- What a senior fractional CMO checks
+- What an experienced fractional CMO checks

 - Targeting, scoring, conversion paths